not-a-ethan/time-tracker-v2/README.md

 A FOSS time tracker.
 This can be used to track how much time is spent on different activities.

+Remaking this project so it has more features + a more polished UX/UI

 V1: https://github.com/not-a-ethan/time-tracker

 ## Dev